bernieplug/plugable-btaps/DOCUMENTATION.rst

     with libbtaps.BTaps("00:00:00:00:00:00") as btapsobj:
         # Get saved timers and on/off information
         on, timer_list = btapsobj.get_switch_state()

+        # timer_list is a list of all timers in device.
+Here we are just selecting the first timer on the list
         mod_timer = timer_list[0]

         # Stop timer from repeating on Mondays, set it to repeat on Tuesdays